Closing costs you should expect

-There are certain basic fees associated with closing the sale of a house.
-These expenses are usually divided between the buyer and seller, as directed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Washington to help show you through the process.
+There are certain typical fees accompanying closing the sale of a house.
+These fees are often divided between the buyer and seller, as spelled out in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Washington to help show you through the deal.

 • Points (optional)